 "We're banged up.
 We had to go pretty deep into the bench to play this game. ...
 Conor Finch, great example.
 The kid played minutes this season and he comes in and gets two goals right off the bat.
 That's what you're looking for—you're looking for guys who, when they have the opportunity, step up, take advantage of it, and get the job done."—UMBC coach Don Zimmerman, after little-used midfielder Conor Finch scored two goals in a Saturday.

 Line of the Week

-Three goals (including game-winner) and two assists—UMBC lacrosse attackman Scott Jones, who took over the team lead in scoring this season (28 total points) and has been an offensive force since moving from midfield to play crease attack for the Retrievers.
+Three goals (including game-winner) and two assists—UMBC lacrosse attackman Scott Jones, who took over the team lead in scoring this season (28 total points) and has been an offensive force since for the Retrievers.